kleopatra999/faq/answers.md

 the outside.
 If the default constructor could initialize them, they would leak into the public API.

-If you still want it to work, you can a `submethod BUILD` that initializes
+If you still want it to work, you can add a `submethod BUILD` that initializes them:
-them:

     class B {
         has $!x;